 Basic net loss per share is computed by dividing net loss for the period by the weighted average number of common shares outstanding during the period.
 Diluted loss per share is computed by dividing net loss for the period by the weighted average number of common shares and common share equivalents outstanding (unless their effect is anti-dilutive) for the period.
-There are no common share equivalents outstanding, and accordingly, the weighted average number of common shares outstanding is identical for the three and nine months ended September 30, 2018 for both basic and diluted shares.
+There are no common share equivalents outstanding that would have a dilutive effect as a result of the net loss, and accordingly, the weighted average number of common shares outstanding is identical for the three months ended March 31, 2018 for both basic and diluted shares.